 I recently received an email from Patrick, father of a young girl who has downs syndrome.
 Patrick was enquiring into the possibility of having a little introductory work shop on Numicon and wondered if I might know of anyone he could contact regarding this.
-But he also mentioned that he and his [...]
+But he also mentioned that he and his wife also distribute books [...]

 Disability Solutions is the free publication (with some very interesting articles) of Creating Solutions, a project of The San Francisco Foundation Community Initiative Funds.
-It is an online publication for families (and others) interested in Down syndrome especially but also other developmental disabilities, and in particular in the dual diagnosis of Down [...]
+It is an online publication for families (and others) interested in Down syndrome especially but also other developmental disabilities, and in particular in the dual diagnosis of Down Syndrome and Autism.
+The [...]

 I have just taken out a subscription to Disabilty Now.

 Disability Now claims to be the UK’s biggest selling disability related newspaper.
-Published by Scope on a fortnightly basis and with an associated website it covers the latest news stories, bring comment from the UK’s most influential disabled campaigners, offers guides to the latest [...]
+Published by Scope on a fortnightly basis and with an associated website it covers the latest news stories, bring comment from the UK’s most influential disabled campaigners, offers guides to the latest developments in motoring and [...]

 Back in 2005 we were contacted by Richard Bailey, a photographer and father of a girl with Down Syndrome.
 We first met Richard when we had taken our son to attend a week long speech therapy course run by Symbol UK.
-He was putting together a calender, for the Down Syndrome Association [...]
+He was putting together a calender, for the Down Syndrome Association which would consit of [...]

 I was asked to review the third edition of Down Syndrome – An Introduction for Parents and Carers by the publishers, Souvenir Press, in December 2008.
 Not something I have previously been approached to do but I’m happy to give it a go.

-Written by Cliff Cunningham, Visiting Professor of Applied [...]
+Written by Cliff Cunningham, Visiting Professor of Applied Psychology at Liverpool’s John [...]

 American friends of ours (hi Irene & Sam), who have a son with Down’s Syndrome, suggested I take a look at a website by another young man with Down’s Syndrome who was promoting a book he has written on American history.
 He had invited them to become “friends” with him on Facebook.